nmovshov/pyPIPE/README.md

 other diagnostics, and more) and will very likely be tweaked as well.

 The repo contains local copies of cms and tof solvers from CMS-planet and TOF-planet.
-These are not sub modules; they are periodically synced with the latest versions.
+These are not submodules; they are periodically synced with the latest versions.
 When in doubt you can always get a fresh copy.

 There is an example slurm launch script that can be used on lux.